 If you encounter this error after an update, you can try to roll back your site by reverting the last update.
 This is not always a solution, but it’s worth trying before anything else!

-Not every one back their WordPress sites the same way, so to restore and website you have to know how your site is backed up.
+Not everyone backs up their WordPress sites the same way, so to restore a website you have to know how your site is backed up.